 - help in recovery of vocal health after heavy periods of rehearsal and performance

 Note - It is best to do them at the beginning of your daily warm-up.

 This is just one quick look at the short series of exercises (dealing with sore throat remedies) that we learned about in this meeting.
-You can see more of the exercises here in this PDF file called Vocal Function Exercises.
-Look on pages 26, 27, 28.
+Find more information on these exercises here.

 I wish You Healthy Throats and Great Singing!